johnhw/chi_course_2019/README.md

         git clone https://github.com/johnhw/chi_course_2019.git

-* At the terminal, create a new conda environment with `conda create -n chi-course-2019` and activate it `conda activate chi-course-2019`
+* At the terminal, create a new conda environment and activate it with

+        conda create -n chi-course-2019
+        conda activate chi-course-2019

 * Enter the directory where you cloned the repo
-    * Install the prerequisites with `conda env export --no-builds -f environment.yml`
+* Install the prerequisites with

+        conda env export --no-builds -f environment.yml
-    * Start the notebook server with `jupyter notebook` and then open `index.ipynb`
+* Start the notebook server with

+      jupyter notebook

+* and then open `index.ipynb`